On this page:

 2.7 Testing Syntax

 Once we’re done querying, we can move to testing.
 Redex features a unit testing library.
-Tests are great for detecting breakages as you start tinkering with your model, and can also report more information that the mostly-boolean query functions.
+Tests are great for detecting breakages as you start tinkering with your model, and can also report more information than the mostly-boolean query functions.

 Redex, unfortunately, doesn’t have a test function for patterns.
 Instead, we have to use test-predicate and redex-match?.